Corson County, South Dakota: Geography

 Corson County has a total area of 2530 sqmi, of which 2470 sqmi is land and 60 sqmi (2.4%) is water.
 It is the fifth-largest county in South Dakota by area.
-The entire county lies within the Standing Rock Indian Reservation, which also includes Sioux, Ziebach, and Dewey counties.
+The entire county lies within the Standing Rock Sioux Reservation, which also includes Sioux, Ziebach, and Dewey counties.

 The eastern portion of South Dakota's counties (48 of 66) observe Central Time; the western counties (18 of 66) observe Mountain Time.
 Corson County is the easternmost of the SD counties to observe Mountain Time.